 Logistics hubs used to rely on manual inspections to check the quality of packages or containers for damage that may have taken place during transit.

 Machine Learning enables such quality inspections in the supply chain via automated evaluation of defects via image recognition and other software.
 This effective inspection method lessens the chances of delivering faulty or defective goods to consumers.

 Machine Learning helps keep track of the package in the logistics cycle.
 It also provides detailed information regarding the conditions in which the parcel is being transported.
 Sensors help monitor the parameters like vibrations, humidity, temperature, etc.

 Machine learning also facilitates real-time route optimization by keeping climate and roadblocks.
 This helps in changing the routes to reduce driving time & avoid any damage to the package and in supply chain analytics as well.

-Establishing an end-to-end process becomes complicated for supply chain managers in demand fluctuation, globalization, etc. A smart supply chain framework can be implemented via machine learning.
+Establishing an end-to-end process becomes complicated for supply chain managers in demand fluctuation, globalization, etc. Machine learning helps implement a smart supply chain framework.

 It can help predict bottlenecks and unexpected abnormalities, resulting in streamlining production scheduling.
 Furthermore, AI in the supply chain also leads to accurate predictions and quantifications across different scheduling stages that can be reduced in the execution stage before it can lead to any damage.